oserttas-math/normal_body_temp_eda/README.md

 That's a good question, but it likely isn't the conventional value of 98.6°F.

-There is sufficient evidence to warrant rejection of the claim that the true population mean is the conventional normal human body temperature of 98.6°F. Though this value was rejected as the true population mean, values outside the confidence interval should not be rejected as plausible normal body temperatures.
+There is sufficient evidence to warrant rejection of the claim that the true population mean is the conventional normal human body temperature of 98.6°F. Though this value was rejected as the true population mean, values outside the confidence interval should not be rejected as plausible normal body temperatures:

 ![Distribution of Temperature Means](reports/figures/pdf_temp_means.png)

 The difference in human body temperatures between females and males, though significant, is not extreme.
-Women tend to have a slightly higher body temperature.
+Women tend to have a slightly higher body temperature:

 ![CDF of Female and Male Temperature Distributions](reports/figures/cdf_female_male_temps.png)

 ### And, What About the Relationship with Heart Rate?

-There is a significant positive correlation between human body temperature and heart rate, which seems to be more reliable the more normal the human body temperature.
+There is a significant positive correlation between human body temperature and heart rate, which seems to be more reliable the more normal the human body temperature:

 ![Regression Variance of Temperature and Heart Rate](reports/figures/regression_heartrate_temperature.png)